About Telescope Advisor — Our Story, Team and Testing Methodology

 Why We Built Telescope Advisor

 When you search for "best telescope for beginners," you get a wall of articles that all recommend the same five models, with the same affiliate images, and no explanation of why.
 Most are written by people who have never pointed a telescope at Saturn.
-We know, because we were the frustrated readers.
+We know, because we've been there — frustrated by shallow recommendations that don't answer real observing questions.

-Telescope Advisor started in 2023 as a personal project by a small group of amateur astronomers who wanted a resource that answered real questions: Will this telescope show Saturn's rings at age 9?
-Can I fit this in a car for dark-sky trips?
-Is this GoTo mount actually reliable below 20°F?
+Telescope Advisor launched in 2023 to fix that.
+We wanted a resource that answered the questions real astronomers ask: Will this telescope show Saturn's rings to a 9-year-old?
+Can I fit this in my car for dark-sky trips?
+Does this GoTo mount actually work below 20°F?
 Questions from real sessions under real skies.

 We are funded entirely by affiliate commissions (we earn a small fee when you buy through our links, at no cost to you).
 We never accept payment for reviews, never change a recommendation because of a brand relationship, and never post a buying guide we wouldn't use ourselves.
 See our full Editorial Standards for how this works in practice.